 - We will exclude face-to-face fundraising in areas with a large elderly population.

 - We have enhanced hygiene, handwashing and cleaning procedures in line with official guidance.

-- We have taken all reasonable steps to maintain a 2m social distance.
-Where social distancing is not always possible, we have put in place measures to manage transmission risk including limiting the number of fundraisers/ employees working on site, the use of hazard tape or mats to mark out the distance, face coverings, messages on clothing to reinforce social distancing.
+- Where possible, a 2m social distance should be maintained.
+Where social distancing is not always possible, we have put in place measures to manage transmission risk including limiting the number of fundraisers/ employees working on site and strongly encouraging the wearing of face masks.

 - We will process donations in a way that can be done safely, e.g. by offering contactless donations.